absolomb/absolomb.github.io/_posts/2018-04-12-Linux-x86-TCP-Reverse-Shell.md

 uid=1000(absolomb) gid=1000(absolomb) groups=1000(absolomb),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),108(lpadmin),124(sambashare)
 ```

 Success!
-Note that you won't always be able to use any IP address due to nulls, however the script will check and tell you.
+Note that you won't always be able to use certain IP addresses due to nulls, however the script will check and tell you.

 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: <http://securitytube-training.com/online-courses/securitytube-linux-assembly-expert/>